emanrissha/spam_classifier_project/README.md

 You can reuse the saved model and tokenizer in your own applications.

-Contact & Contribution
+## Contact & Contribution
 Feel free to open issues or submit pull requests for improvements!

-License
+## License
-MIT License
+This project is licensed under the MIT License.